-FSBI “Roslesinforg” is a research and production association that specializes in forest inventory and management and offers a full range of services for forest-sector companies.
+FSBI “Roslesinforg” is a research and production association that specializes in forest inventory and management and offers a full range of services for companies operating in the forest-sector.

 Roslesinforg approached Axmor with a project to create a state-of-the-art data analysis system for entering and processing forest management data and generating reports on the state of Russia’s national forests.
-The customer was impressed by our experience in developing complex corporate systems, which helped us offer modern technical solutions.
+The customer was impressed by our experience in developing complex corporate systems, helping us to offer modern technical solutions.

 Roslesinforg specializes in forest management, utilization, and design.
 Data on the number and quality of trees are generated during the forest inventory process.
 To do this, specialists visit an area and collect a vast amount of data on tree species, tree sizes, and local conditions.
 The data are entered to the analysis system and are used to create reports on forest resource assessment and utilization.

 The customer was not satisfied with the existing length of the data collection and processing cycle.
 Therefore, they turned to us to develop and deploy a modern data analysis system to replace their outdated one.
 The main goals of the project were to reduce information-processing costs and to speed up the entire cycle by minimizing the number of human errors and increasing data processing speeds.
 The customer needed a system that could handle everything from gathering data in the field on a tablet to writing up the final reports.
 They were also considering the possibility of enabling data exchange between regional branches, which would improve the quality of the results.
 To work on this project, we had to understand the way in which forest management information is gathered and processed and the job descriptions of each employee.